-When building a house, ideally, the weather will be perfect, all the materials will arrive on time and intact, and the trades people will be ready and on time.
-Unfortunately this is a very rare occasion.
+When building a house, ideally, the weather will be perfect, all the materials will arrive on time and intact, and the tradespeople will be ready and on time.
+Unfortunately, this is a very rare occasion.
 The weather could take a turn for the worse, materials could be late or items missing, the electrician could be held up at another job, or any number of things could go wrong.
 The point is that building a house can be a chaotic event.
 Look at it as gambling.
-You put in all your effort's and money and really what you are doing is taking a gamble on the end result.
-Sometimes you win and other times you loose.
+You put in all your efforts and money and really what you are doing is taking a gamble on the result.
+Sometimes you win and other times you lose.
 But then again, with building a house the odds are more in your favor than if you were to buy a lottery ticket.

-Before you start anything you might want to talk to your bank or a mortgage company to make sure you are able to get the money needed to complete the house.
+Before you start anything you might want to talk to your bank or a mortgage company to make sure you can get the money needed to complete the house.

 - Don't forget to budget for the driveway, sidewalks, landscaping, fencing, blinds and maybe even some new furniture or appliances.

 You could either find a suitable building lot and then a plan to suit the lot, or if money is not a problem and you have your heart set on a specific plan, first get your plans and then a lot to suit the plan.

 - Before you choose a plan, take into account your lifestyle and your budget.
 It is very easy to go over budget or choose a plan that looks ideal on paper but does not suit your family.

 - There are many design books on the market or you could hire an architect or a home designer to design a house for you.

 - Make sure you have enough copies of your plan, 10 would be nice.
 Your building permit will take 2 or 3 copies and you will probably have to leave a plan at your place of lending.
 That leaves you with 6 or 7 copies left.
 Many of the sub-trades need a plan to price out their work, make sure you remember who has a plan and get it back when they are finished with it.

 - Most subdivisions will require a set of plans.